ant-design/ant-design/components/typography/index.en-US.md

 ## When To Use

-- When need to display a title or paragraph contents in Articles/Blogs/Notes.
+- When you need to display a title or paragraph contents in Articles/Blogs/Notes.
 - When you need copyable/editable/ellipsis texts.

 ## Examples